nextensio/docs/content/en/Configurations/hosts/_index.md

       appyPrefix := allhosts[host].routes[tagindex].prefix
 }
 ```
-However, as the number of hosts requiring routing and/or host access control gets large, the above method
+However, as the number of apps requiring routing and/or app access control gets large, the above method
 can get cumbersome and will become unmanageable beyond a certain point.
 The only way around is to write
 a compact, generalized policy using reference data.
 But we've seen above that writing a generalized policy
-requires matching the same set of attributes for every host.
-But different hosts may require different
+requires matching the same set of attributes for every app.
+But different apps may require different
 criteria.
-If we are selective with the attributes chosen per host, then a generalized policy fails
+If we are selective with the attributes chosen per app, then a generalized policy fails
 unless default values for unused attributes are not considered.
 However, considering default values for
 unused attributes is non-trivial.
 The way around this is to convert unused attributes into "dont-cares"
 and that can be done by setting the attribute match criteria to have all possible values that a matching